o3de/o3de.org/content/docs/userguide/components/high-quality-shadow.md

 ---
-description: ' Use the &ALYlong; High Quality Shadow component to give an entity its own shadow map. '
+description: ' Use the Amazon Lumberyard High Quality Shadow component to give an entity its own shadow map. '
 title: High Quality Shadow
 ---